 Chair

-With a strong interest in mental health, disability, the aged and women’s health, Sophy has been an advocate in the health sector for over 13 years.
-She has presented at conferences and workshops on consumer and carer perspectives.
-She is also a member of several health service committees and chairs a number of consumer and carer committees.
+With a strong interest in mental health, disability, the aged, women’s health, carers, diversity and consumer health research, Sophy has been an advocate in the health sector for over 18 years.
+She has presented at conferences and workshops on consumer and carer perspectives, and has published on these topics.
+She is also a member of several health service committees, chairs a number of consumer and carer committees, and sits on various boards.

-She is the Director of her own company, Euroforce Music.
-Prior to this, Sophy was a senior public servant in both state and local governments.
+She is the Director of her own company, Euroforce Music Pty Ltd. Prior to this, Sophy was a senior public servant in both state and local governments.

 Board Member